anhnguyen3001/interview-i-on/README.md

 - Editor:

+  - Data start from component ROOT (id = ROOT).
+Currently, only allow to drop into ROOT component but with `isCanvas`, I can design other components (row, column, ...) to receive components.
+  - Feature
-  - Handle add new node to content: eventListener `dragstart, dragend`
+    - Handle add new node to content: eventListener `dragstart, drop`
     - Get & set value of node: common hook `useProp` to get value from global store & set value to it

 - Render page content in Builder/Consumer: use a map of tag-components to start render from rootId (ROOT) in `BuilderComponent`